brunchwnewton/aethic-code/files/resources/provenance/CORPUS_PROVENANCE_RECORD.md

   to the author's public repository with Wayback Machine snapshots; the export likewise, its hashes binding this document's citations to fixed text.

-*Record generated 24 July 2026, within the collaboration it describes; subject to the author's amendment and the independent human review that no document in this corpus replaces.*
+*Record generated 24 July 2026 and updated the same date through the Paper-8 arc (pass ledger through 513), within the collaboration it describes; the Paper-8 arc postdates the hashed export's window and should be covered by a refreshed export at the next deposit; subject throughout to the author's amendment and the independent human review that no document in this corpus replaces --- with the Paper-8 definitions named, by the review process itself, as where that review should begin.*